top of page

 • security and HIPAA compliance requirements.

-The NextGen 2.0 system is now successfully installed and running in multiple Customer sites, who can attest to its ease of use, reliability, and technical innovation.
+The 2nd generation HALO system is now successfully installed and running in multiple Customer sites, who can attest to its ease of use, reliability, and technical innovation.

 The Outcome:

-• A completely automated system the provides recording, display, editing, processing, and distribution to customer storage environment.
+• A completely automated system the captures, displays, records and distributes procedure videos to a designated storage environment.

-• An tablet based user interface that anyone can learn to operate in a matter of minutes.
-Its also wireless therefore can be place anywhere in the room.
+• Uses a wireless tablet device with an intuitive user interface that anyone can learn to operate in a matter of seconds.

-• A self-contained operating environment that is noninvasive, inconspicuous, runs on-demand 24x7., and has no Cloud dependencies.
+• The HALO system is a self-contained operating environment that is noninvasive, discreet, runs on-demand 24x7., and has no Cloud dependencies.

-• A solution package that is cost-effective that both small single-room facilities, as well as large multi-room facilities, can easily afford.
+• The solution package is cost-effective for both small single-room facilities, as well as large multi-room facilities, can easily afford.

-• An installation and training process that can be completed in one day
+• The installation and training process that can be completed in one day

-• A Customer Support service that covers both hardware and software.
+• Our on-going Customer Support assistance covers both hardware and software.

 Operation Theater